brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 > A CUDA kernel, at its core, is a function that launched on the GPU and runs across SMs in the processor, assigning workloads to the threads and warps.

 When we launch the CUDA kernel, we will need to pass in several dimension parameters based on the CUDA hierarchy.
+The smallest unit in our hierarchy is a _Thread_, where each thread is assigned to a particular workload (for instance multiplying two elements in a matrix).
+Multiple threads are grouped into a _Thread Block_ which, and the location of a particular individual thread within this block is provided by `threadIdx.x`, `threadIdx.y` and `threadIdx.z`, bounded above by the dimensions of the block `blockDim.x`, `blockDim.y` and `blockDim.z`.

 ### Case study: 2-simplicial attention meets the roofline (TLX on H100)